Amazon Web Services: Customer base

-Notable customers include NASA, the Obama presidential campaign of 2012, and Netflix.

 In 2019, it was reported that more than 80% of Germany's listed DAX companies use AWS.

 In August 2019, the U.S. Navy said it moved 72,000 users from six commands to an AWS cloud system as a first step toward pushing all of its data and analytics onto the cloud.

-In 2021, DISH Network announced they will develop and launch its 5G network on AWS.
+In 2021, DISH Network announced it will develop and launch its 5G network on AWS.

 In October 2021, it was reported that spy agencies and government departments in the UK such as GCHQ, MI5, MI6, and the Ministry of Defence, have contracted AWS to host their classified materials.

+In 2022 Amazon shared a $9 billion contract from the United States Department of Defense for cloud computing with Google, Microsoft, and Oracle.

-Multiple financial services firms have shifted to AWS in some form in recent years.
+Multiple financial services firms have shifted to AWS in some form.